aleshaleksey/fansys23/06-abilities.md

 - Such a beast can be used for combat, scouting, guarding and other menial tasks within its capability.

 **Limitations**:
 - You must find a suitable beast and keep it still for long enough to bind it.
-It can attempt a Cha save vs your [SAP + [Cha]] to not be bound.
+It can attempt a Cha save vs your [Sup + [Cha]] to not be bound.
 You cannot attempt to bind the same beast for a month if it succeeds.
 If it succeeds three times, you can never bind it.
 - If a beast has a higher level than your "Bind Beast" limit, you cannot bind it.
-- If you do something, or order the beast to do something that would normally make it a "nemesis" (see "[Skills: Persuade](05-skills.md#persuade)"), it gets a Cha save vs your [SAP + [Cha]] at advantage to break the binding.
+- If you do something, or order the beast to do something that would normally make it a "nemesis" (see "[Skills: Persuade](05-skills.md#persuade)"), it gets a Cha save vs your [Sup + [Cha]] at advantage to break the binding.
 - You can never have more than one bound beast at a time.
 - You must sacrifice 1HP of your own per 2 levels of "bind beast" to the beast every day to keep it bound (min 1).
-Sacrificing another's HP transfers the beast to their control for the day: Every day this is done the beast gets a Cha save vs the temporary master's [SAP + [Cha]] to break free.
+Sacrificing another's HP transfers the beast to their control for the day: Every day this is done the beast gets a Cha save vs the temporary master's [Sup + [Cha]] to break free.

 **Rules**:
 - If the beast's attack, damage dice, HP, SP or MP are greater than the values displayed on the table, they are reduced to that value.